Terms of Service - Trooli

 3.2 Installation Demarcation Point.
 Trooli will install your fibre connection to the outside of your premises, to a position known as the Installation Demarcation Point.
 Please refer to Trooli’s online Help Centre for information on where this Demarcation Point is typically located or contact our Helpdesk for assistance.

 3.4 Grant of permanent Wayleave.
 You accept that when you order a Trooli service, you grant Trooli a permanent Wayleave at nil cost to Trooli under the Electronic Communications Code.
-This permits Trooli to install its Electronic Communications Apparatus across the grounds of your premises up to the Installation Demarcation Point, and related equipment on your premises in order to connect your premises to our network.
-The wayleave also permits Trooli to keep the fibre optic cables and equipment there, and access it for maintenance.
-You should ensure that any future purchaser of your property is made aware of this Wayleave and the position of our fibre optic cables and equipment on your premises.
+This permits Trooli to install its Electronic Communications Apparatus across the grounds of your premises up to the Installation Demarcation Point, and related Equipment on your premises in order to connect your premises to our network.
+The Wayleave also permits Trooli to keep the fibre optic cables and Equipment there, and access it for maintenance.
+You should ensure that any future purchaser of your property is made aware of this Wayleave and the position of our fibre optic cables and Equipment on your premises.

 3.5 Order to installation timing.
 We want your Services to be up and running as soon as possible after we receive your order.
 Trooli endeavours to complete your external installation within four weeks of order.
 Most installations are completed sooner.
 Some may take longer for reasons that cannot reasonably be anticipated, such as blockages within the existing underground ducts in which your fibre optic cable will be installed.
-In new network areas, we may enable customers to place orders prior to the official network live date to ensure they are first in the queue for customer installations.
-In these instances, the order to install time period will be 8-10 weeks.
+In new network areas, we may enable Customers to place orders prior to the official network live date to ensure they are first in the queue for Customer installations.
+In these instances, the order to install time period will be longer.
 We will always keep you updated regularly on the progress of your installation via email.

 3.6 Access to the Installation Demarcation Point.
 You must ensure that there are no obstructions outside that will prevent access to the Installation Demarcation Point on your installation date and thereafter.
 If the existing route to the property from the proposed Installation Demarcation Point is obstructed for any reason, Trooli reserves the right to change the Installation Demarcation Point to the boundary of the property or to where Trooli sees best fit for installation.

 • Your internal installation will be carried out by one of our own Trooli installation teams.
-All Installation Technicians work to our agreed standards using our approved equipment.
+All Installation Technicians work to our agreed standards using our approved Equipment.

-• On the installation day and prior to commencing the installation, the technician will ask you to agree the route of the installation from the Installation Demarcation Point to the location of the modem and router, which will be within the same room in which the fibre enters the premises.
+• On the installation day and prior to commencing the installation, the technician will ask you to agree the route of the installation from the Installation Demarcation Point to the location of the Modem and Router, which will be within the same room in which the fibre enters the premises.

 • The technician will drill a hole through your external wall, adjacent to the Installation Demarcation Point, and then take the cable from that point to the agreed location for the internal connection socket.
-The technician will connect your equipment, activate your Service and test the Service to ensure that the installation has been carried out correctly.
+The technician will connect your Equipment, activate your Service and test the Service to ensure that the installation has been carried out correctly.

 • All cabling will be surface mounted on the most appropriate surface and with due care.
 By purchasing a Trooli Approved Installation, you accept liability for any minor cosmetic damage or damage to decorative finishes that may result from the installation.